quanxuantruong/VietNam-Sign-Language-Recognition/README.md

-# Sign-Language-Recognition
+# VietNam-Sign-Language-Recognition

-This project is aimed at developing a Neural Network using LSTM and Dense layers to translate VietNamese sign language into text (natural language).
+This project is aimed at developing a Neural Network using LSTM layers to translate VietNamese sign language into text (natural language).
 It enables real-time recognition as well as grammar correction of recognited sentences.

 ### Key Features:
 * User-friendly data collection process for creating custom sign language datasets.